ans-group/docs.ukfast.co.uk/source/fastdesk/getting_started/install_citrix_receiver.md

 ![Image163](files/Image163.png)

 If Citrix Receiver is already installed, you should see a notification appear similar to the below.
-Here, click 'Open Citrix Receiver Launcher
+Here, click __Open Citrix Receiver Launcher__.

 ![Image164](files/Image164.png)